AkuraDiary/AkuraDIary/README.md

 - 🌱 Curently learning Flutter, 'cause i think it's fun
 - 👨‍🏫 I'm currently looking for someone who can teach me some Visual Basic with C# and Microsoft SQL Server
 - 👯 I’m looking for someone to teach me some flutter basic
-- 👯 I’m looking to collaborate on Android app developement with kotlin or anything with python

 ```

 <!--